jdonnelly36/Rashomon_Importance_Distribution/README.md

 _**vi_metric**_ -- The VI metric to use for this RID; should be one of ['sub_mr', 'div_mr'].
 Default: 'sub_mr'

 _**max_par_for_gosdt**_ -- The maximum number of instances of GOSDT to run in parallell; reduce this number if memory issues occur.
 Default: 5

+_**allow_binarize_internally**_ -- Whether to allow RID to binarize any non-binary data internally using threshold guessing.
+Note that, if set to True, there may be variables in the original dataset that recieve no bins and as such will not be fully evaluated for importance.
+If this behavior is not desirable, please provide already binarized data.
+Default: False